FineUploader/fine-uploader/readme.md

 6. Have a look at the available [API functions in FineUploaderBasic mode](#fineuploaderbasic-mode-api-functions).
 7. Check out the available [API functions in FineUploader mode](#fineuploader-mode-api-functions).
 8. Examine the [available callbacks](#callbacks-1).
+9. You might want to read up on [this short description](#changing-dialogs-to-something-more-user-friendly) that mentions how you can override the default alert and confirm dialogs.
-9. Head on over to the [server-side readme](https://github.com/valums/file-uploader/blob/master/server/readme.md).
+10. Head on over to the [server-side readme](https://github.com/valums/file-uploader/blob/master/server/readme.md).
-10. Some additional sections that may be of interested are outlined [here](#additional-reading).
+11. Some additional sections that may be of interested are outlined [here](#additional-reading).

 ## FineUploaderBasic mode users ##
 1. Download the latest released native javascript plug-in from the [Downloads](https://github.com/valums/file-uploader/wiki/Releases) section.